-The Canterbury Land and Water Regional Plan (LWRP) in its current form was made operative 1 June 2018.
-The purpose of the Canterbury Land and Water Regional Plan is to identify the resource management outcomes or goals (objectives in this Plan) for managing land and water resources in Canterbury to achieve the purpose of the Resource Management Act 1991 (RMA).
+The Canterbury Land and Water Regional Plan (LWRP) was made operative 1 June 2018.
+The purpose of the LWRP is to identify the resource management outcomes or goals (objectives in this Plan) for managing land and water resources in Canterbury to achieve the purpose of the Resource Management Act 1991 (RMA).
 It identifies the policies and rules needed to achieve the objectives and provides direction in terms of the processing of resource consent applications.
 Although this application is not for a resource consent the objectives are applicable when considering the proposed plan change.

 The application site is noted on Maps A-058 and B-058 of this plan and is identified as within a semi-confined or unconfined aquifer, is within an irrigation scheme area and the Halswell/Huritini catchment.
-Appendix 9 provides an assessment of the activities and associated rules contained in the LWRP of direct relevance to the proposed Plan Change.
+Appendix 10 provides an assessment of the activities and associated rules contained in the LWRP of direct relevance to the proposed Plan Change.